Magick without tears, ch. Selfishness

 ![]() |

-Please, Order Leader, save me |
+Please, Order Leader, save me.
+Or at least grant me access to a higher degree. |

 These are all just little games that egos admire so much, in my opinion.
-In reality, NO outer authority can initiate you, give you, or grant you, well, anything, really.

-These are all just little games that egos admire so much, in my opinion.
-In reality, NO outer authority can initiate you, give you, or grant you, well, anything, really.
+In reality (at least where I live), no outer authority can initiate you, give you, or grant you, well, anything, really.

 Furthermore, Crowley himself said:

-"...the [A∴A∴] system which was given to me to put forward is only one of many.
-“Above the Abyss” all these technical wrinkles are ironed out."
+"...the [A∴A∴] system, which was given to me to put forward, is only one of many.
+“Above the Abyss”, all these technical wrinkles are ironed out."

 - Magick Without Tears, ch.
 9.

 According to him, the A.'.A.'. is only one system, one of many.
+So, what's with the One Teacher, One Order, One Truth notion?

 Who am I, and what shall be the sign?